Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Introduction

-In this work, we report the observation of orbital FFLO state in high-quality 2H-NbS\textsubscript{2} flakes.
-It is noticed that orbital FFLO state in NbS\textsubscript{2} qualitatively resembles that in MoS\textsubscript{2}\cite{ZDK2023} and NbSe\textsubscript{2}\cite{WZY2023}, hence suggests orbital FFLO state may be universal in TMDC or even Ising-superconductor in general.
-Besides, it clarifies that the formation of orbital FFLO state, whose order parameter undergoes spatial oscillation, does not rely on other spatially modulated states such as charge-density-wave (CDW) usually present in TMDC\cite{LLC2012,BEM2019} due to the absence of such states in NbS\textsubscript{2}.
-More interestingly, assembling our work with Ising superconductivity widely observed in TMDC few-layers\cite{XWZ2016,JOI2015,DSG2018} and Zeeman FFLO that so far only has been detected in NbS\textsubscript{2} in the entire TMDC family \cite{CLN2021,CCC2022}, it highlights that NbS\textsubscript{2} can potentially be a model system to study the interplay between Ising superconductivity, orbital FFLO state and Zeeman FFLO state.
+Since the study on oebital FFLO state is in its infancy, it is urgent to verify the existence of orbital FFLO in other materials and summarize the common features.
+In this work, we report the observation of orbital FFLO state in high-quality 2H-NbS\textsubscript{2} flakes, the only material in the TMDC family that is free of charge density wave.
+It is noticed that orbital FFLO state in NbS\textsubscript{2} qualitatively resembles that in MoS\textsubscript{2}\cite{ZDK2023} and NbSe\textsubscript{2}\cite{WZY2023}, but also exhibiting quantitative difference owning to the difference in the strength of spin-orbit coupling and interlayer coupling.
+More interestingly, assembling our work that focuses on flakes of intermediate thickness along with Ising superconductivity widely observed in TMDC few-layers\cite{XWZ2016,JOI2015,DSG2018} and Zeeman FFLO that so far only has been detected in NbS\textsubscript{2} bulk in the entire TMDC family \cite{CLN2021,CCC2022}, it highlights that NbS\textsubscript{2} can potentially be a model system to study the thickness-driven interplay between Ising superconductivity, orbital FFLO state and Zeeman FFLO state.